 Mindfulness helps you deepen your experience of the present.

 It helps you turn off the autopilot mode in which you operate so much of the time—brooding about the past or worrying about the future—and instead turn in to things as they are in the present.

 It’s only when you sit with emotions and give them space in the present that you can experience full emotional expression.

 4. Making a Commitment

 The experience of feeling your emotions might seem frightening and very intense.
 Your high-functioning depression might argue that if you felt pain, it might never go away.

 You are going to feel worse before you can feel better – this is how change occurs.

 It’s normal to feel discomfort, agitation, and confusion when you begin to get in touch with your emotions and challenge familiar belief systems, but remind yourself that this won’t last forever, and that eventually, you’ll feel so much better down the road.

 Make a commitment to be willing to give the time and effort it takes to become deeply connected with your inner thoughts and emotions.

-#2.
+Step 2.
 Confront Your Old Coping Skills

 Using the skill of mindfulness and awareness, you’re going to confront your old rules that may have previously been necessary for your emotional survival.